cyse7125-sp25-team01/static-site-k8s/README.md

 ### `secret.yaml`

-This file contains the Docker credentials required to pull images from a private Docker registry.
+This file contains the Docker credentials required to pull images from Docker Hub.

 ### `namespace.yaml`